noaa-pifsc/PIFSC-LHP-Containerized-Oracle-Development-Environment/core/docs/CODE Documentation.md

     -   Make the data model changes to the development database and save the corresponding DDL in an upgrade file
     -   Periodically deploy the test CODE instance deployment that runs the DDL upgrade file
     -   Use a database diff tool (e.g. SQL Developer) between the development and test instances to ensure the data models are equivalent
+    -   Shutdown test instance when not actively in use to conserve resources

 ## Monitoring and Syncing Upstream Updates
 -   Because the upstream engine (CODE) and project forks are hosted on GitHub, maintaining clear synchronization lines is key to pulling upstream features, bug fixes, and security patches seamlessly.